-Like HDPE, LDPE aslo belongs to the polyethylene family of thermoplastics.
+Like HDPE, LDPE also belongs to the polyethylene family of thermoplastics.
 It is lightweight, tough, soft, and flexible in nature.
-It is well-known for having excellent corrosion resistance, good impact resistance, good chemical properties, and low-temprature compatibility.
+It is well-known for having excellent corrosion resistance, good impact resistance, good chemical properties, and low-temperature compatibility.

-LDPE is more branched out in its structure than in perfect rows, making it low in density; thus, it is often considered ideal for application where structural strength and stiffness are prioritized.
+LDPE is more branched out in its structure than in perfect rows, making it low in density; thus, it is often considered ideal for applications where structural strength and stiffness are prioritized.

-Polycarbonate is amorphous, rigid, and transparent thermoplastic material is known for its high impact strength (200 times stronger than glass), high dimensional stability, and good electrical insulating properties, and is aslo transparent with internal reflection and transmission capacity is as good as glass making it a good choice for not just food packaging applications, but also heavy dusty industrial applications.
+Polycarbonate is amorphous, rigid, and transparent thermoplastic material is known for its high impact strength (200 times stronger than glass), high dimensional stability, and good electrical insulating properties; and is also transparent with internal reflection, and transmission capacity is as good as glass making it a good choice for not just food packaging applications, but also heavy dusty industrial applications.

-It is ideal for making strong and rigid water and beverage bottles and strong large amounts of food products.
+It is ideal for making strong, rigid water and beverage bottles and large amounts of food products.

 Fascinating Read – 7 Types of Plastics | An Helpful Illustrated Guide